JSBmanD/docs/pages/deep-linked-ads/google-ads-overview.md

 ### What is Parallel Tracking?

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Since October 30, 2018, parallel tracking is required for all Google Ads accounts."

-In the past, Google Ads' non-UAC campaign clicks were tracked through “sequential tracking” (i.e. a client-side redirect).
-When an ad was clicked, the customer’s browser would go to the tracking URL, and then the tracking URL was responsible for forwarding the browser on to the Final URL.
+  "title": "Since October 30, 2018, parallel tracking is required for all Google Ads accounts.", "body": "In the past, Google Ads' non-UAC campaign clicks were tracked through “sequential tracking” (i.e. a client-side redirect).
+When an ad was clicked, the customer’s browser would go to the tracking URL, and then the tracking URL was responsible for forwarding the browser on to the Final URL."
+}
+[/block]

 ![image](/_assets/img/pages/deep-linked-ads/google/legacy-sequential-tracking.png)